KulkarniKaustubh/BigData/README.md

-# Big Data Course
+# Big Data

-All assignments for the Big Data course arranged in respective folders.
+All assignments done as a part of the Big Data course (UE18CS322) at PES University.

 - [x] Assignment 1
 - [x] Assignment 2